tracy-o/learning-day/docs/topics/personalisation.md

 * The value of the request header `x-id-oidc-signedin` (set by GTM) is '1' or
 * Identity token (`ckns_id` cookie) is present in the request

+(On the other hand, a user is considered not authenticated if the value of `x-id-oidc-signedin` is '0').

 User's session is considered valid if a valid user access token (`ckns_atkn` cookie) is present in the request.